Back to the home page

 Now close the file manager and open it again.

 Some of those you'll want to keep.
-For example: if you use Thunderbird as an e-mail program, then the e-mails are in the hidden directory .thunderbird (as well as the account settings of Thunderbird and the address book).
+For example: if you use Thunderbird as an e-mail program, then the e-mails are in the hidden directory .config/thunderbird (as well as the account settings of Thunderbird and the address book).

 If you want to save your e-mails and settings, copy this directory to the USB memory stick.